-Dr Michiel Kolman, the President of the International Publishers Association has delivered an important speech today in Chengdu, China, on UNESCO World Book and Copyright Day.
-Speaking at the Reading Promotion Summit at South West Jiao Tong University (WJTU) in Sichuan Province’s Chengdu, Kolman committed the IPA to continue working closely with UNESCO and the International Federation of Library Associations and Institutions (IFLA) to promote the importance of literacy.
+IPA President Michiel Kolman today reaffirmed the IPA's commitment to the promotion of literacy during a speech in Chengdu, China, on UNESCO World Book and Copyright Day.
+Speaking at the Reading Promotion Summit, at South West Jiao Tong University (WJTU), in Sichuan Province, Kolman said the IPA would continue to work closely with UNESCO and the International Federation of Library Associations and Institutions (IFLA) to spotlight the issue worldwide.

 Quoting from a joint IPA-IFLA statement, made on International Literacy Day 2016, Kolman said, ‘The ability to read and to assimilate information is a basic skill everyone needs.
 Without it, most people will be condemned to live poorer, less fulfilled lives in a less cohesive and productive society.
 But with it, every other skill is attainable.
 And as the world grows ever more digitized and networked, it will become even more important that every citizen is given the skills that literacy affords so that they can find gainful employment, increase personal skills, take part in social activity and participate politically.’